amanvashishtgould/Module11_/README.md

 **Deployment:**
 From permutation importance of the best model, the following are the top variables (in order) that determine the price of a used car and can be informed to the client/used car dealer.
-These top features were consistently regarded as the most important features from other regression models explored as well.
+These top features were regarded as the most important features from other regression models explored as well.
 - Model
 - Year
 - Odometer